oceanprotocol/ocean.js/README.md

 You can then proceed to run in another terminal.

-Let ocean.js know where to pickup the smart contract addresses:
+Let ocean.js know where to pickup the smart contract addresses, which has been written out by Barge in this location:

 ```
 export ADDRESS_FILE="${HOME}/.ocean/ocean-contracts/artifacts/address.json"